You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Fallback Solo is a drug marketed by Lupin Ltd and is included in one NDA.

 The generic ingredient in FALLBACK SOLO is levonorgestrel.
 There are twenty drug master file entries for this compound.
-Thirty-four suppliers are listed for this compound.
+Thirty-five suppliers are listed for this compound.
 Additional details are available on the levonorgestrel profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Fallback Solo